Using Shopify Metafields

 Types of Metafields

-Originally, Shopify offered three types of metafields (those in bold are currently supported by Plytix):
+Originally, Shopify offered three types of metafields, which are all supported by Plytix:

 • Integer